Phoenixfire1081/GeometryCharacterization/README.md

 This site has been setup to support the paper: https://arxiv.org/abs/2110.02253.
 All relevant codes will be uploaded.

+## Update 17/11/2021

+Added extraction script - serial.
+To run and test any script execute with python3 (scriptname).
+Documentation will be added soon.

 ## Update 16/11/2021

 Codes are being added to the master branch.
 Please check there.